Are you thinking about taking a day trip away from London but not sure where to go?

 Cotswolds was designated an area of outstanding beauty in 1966.

-Bourton On The Water has been described as ‘the Venice of the Cotswolds’ and for good reason.
+A village not to be missed is Bourton On The Water, which has been described as ‘the Venice of the Cotswolds’.

 The yellow stone cottages are out of a story book, and there is no shortage of cosy tea rooms and interesting shops selling everything from antiques, to art, and vintage clothes.